 You can also press Cmd + S on macOS or Ctrl + S on Windows to save the results.

 Note: For people using AfterShoot on Windows, due to technical limitations it’s not possible to preselect the “Selected Image” on the import screen.
-So instead, AfterShoot will let you import all of your images into Lightroom or Capture One.
+So instead, AfterShoot will let you import all of your photos into Lightroom or Capture One.

-From here, you can simply click on the import button and let Lightroom or Capture One import your images.
+From here, you can simply click on the import button and let Lightroom or Capture One import your photos.
 After the import is completed, you should be able to see the star rating and color labels applied by AfterShoot reflected here as well.

 If you notice that something is not working as expected or encounter other issues with the app, it’s recommended that you head over to our blog on Troubleshooting some common issues that might occur while using AfterShoot!